anon998/simple-proxy-for-tavern/README.md

 + Change Jailbreak Prompt to "{{char}}\n{{user}}".
 + Leave only NSFW Toggle and Send Jailbreak active.

+Leave Context Size high so Tavern doesn't truncate the messages, we're doing that in this script.

+Tavern settings like Temperature, etc. are ignored, edit generationConfig in the code instead.

 ## Tavern Settings Screenshot
 ![settings screenshot](./settings.png)